Oil soars 10% as the 'largest supply disruption' in history worsens

 Get more newsIran War Oil Prices Supply Trump Rcna263135 - Business and Economy | NBC News Cloneon

-The price of oil soared more than 10% on Thursday, as the International Energy Agency warned the U.S.-Israel war on Iran was "creating the largest supply disruption in the history of the global oil market."
+The price of oil soared more than 10% on Thursday as the International Energy Agency warned the U.S.-Israeli war on Iran was "creating the largest supply disruption in the history of the global oil market."

-Stocks tumbled on the ripple effects that the oil market disruption was causing.
-As of late afternoon trading, the S&P 500 was down more than 1.3%, the Nasdaq fell 1.6% and the Dow had slipped 670 points.
+Stocks tumbled on the ripple effects the oil market disruption was causing.
+At the closing bell, the S&P 500 was down more than 1.5%, the Nasdaq had fallen 1.8%, and the Dow had slipped 740 points.
+The Russell 2000, which tracks small and mid-size companies, plunged 2%.

-"This absolutely dwarfs what we saw in the Russia-Ukraine crisis," said Helima Croft, chief commodities strategist at RBC Capital Markets, in an interview with NBC News.
+"This absolutely dwarfs what we saw in the Russia-Ukraine crisis," Helima Croft, chief commodities strategist at RBC Capital Markets, said in an interview.

-President Donald Trump appeared to downplay the impact that the rising cost of oil is having on consumers.
-“When oil prices go up, we make a lot of money,” he said Thursday in a post on Truth Social.
+President Donald Trump appeared to downplay the impact the rising cost of oil is having on consumers.
+“When oil prices go up, we make a lot of money,” he said Thursday on Truth Social.

 “BUT, of far greater interest and importance to me, as President, is stoping an evil Empire, Iran, from having Nuclear Weapons, and destroying the Middle East and, indeed, the World,” he added.

-Overnight, a key terminal for oil exports in Oman was reportedly evacuated after tankers anchored off the coast of Iraq were attacked.
+Overnight, a key terminal for oil exports in Oman was reportedly evacuated after tankers anchored off Iraq were attacked.
 Iraq also suspended operations at its oil terminals.
 Officials in Saudi Arabia, Dubai and Kuwait also reported multiple strikes and drone sightings.

-The ongoing attacks have deepened fears that the war with Iran will be a protracted conflict and the Strait of Hormuz will remain closed for the foreseeable future, potentially leading to an energy supply crisis.
+The ongoing attacks have deepened fears that the war with Iran will be long and that the Strait of Hormuz will remain closed for the foreseeable future, potentially leading to an energy supply crisis.

 "We have never had the most important waterway for energy effectively closed," Croft said.